statOmics/pda19-20/pages/sdaMsqrobSimple.md

 Razor peptides are peptides that cannot be uniquely attributed to a single protein or protein group.
 As we are uncertain from which protein group these peptides originate and their intensities might even be a combined value from multiple protein groups, we opt to remove these peptides by default.
 The option “Remove comprising protein groups” deals with peptides that are shared between protein groups.
 This option removes all peptides in protein groups for which any of its peptides map to a protein that is also present in another smaller protein group.

 “Minimal number of peptides” indicates a threshold T for how many times a certain peptide sequence should be present in the data before being retained in the final analysis.
 Peptides that are identified at least T times are retained; other peptides are removed from the data.
 This value defaults to 2 and there is a very practical reason for this.
-Indeed, we need a parameter in the model for each peptide sequence.
-Adding a parameter for a single observation leads to perfect confounding in the model as there is no way to discern between the peptide-specific effect and the other effects for this observation.
+Indeed, we need to correct for the peptide effect.
+However, when a peptide occurs only once, the peptide effect cannot be estimated.
 Note that this is not the same as applying the so-called “two-peptide rule” [9].
 A protein identified by only one peptide can contribute to the estimation provided that the peptide is identified in multiple samples.

 You can further filter out reverse sequences (left over from the MaxQuant search) and potential contaminants proteins (such as keratin from the operator's skin and hair, or leftover trypsin from digestion) [10], by providing the column names of the peptides file that indicate these sequences in the “Filter columns” field.